Maherukh/API/README.md

 # API
-A try at fetching an API (kanye.west)
+A try at fetching an API (kanye.west) Try it in action at https://simple-api.netlify.app/